 What is Contact Strength?

-What I call "contact strength", is, in short, how much force you can apply at the exact moment that you latch a hold.
-This skill becomes more difficult the farther you get from your low hand, or the farther distance that your hand is traveling.
+What I call "contact strength" is, in short, how much force you can apply at the exact moment that you latch a hold.
+This becomes more difficult the farther you get from your low hand, or the farther the distance that your hand is traveling.
 It's more than just making a big move and catching a hold.
 Contact strength is about timing, precision, focus, and power.
-If you find that you can make it to holds but have trouble "sticking" them, then your contact strength, be it for mental or physical reasons, is failing you.
+If you find that you can make it to holds but have trouble "sticking" them, then your contact strength, be it for mental or physical reasons, is what's failing you.

 How Do I Use the Smaller Rungs?

 There are a few exercises that really come into their own on the smaller rungs, but again, until you've mastered these on the larger rungs, there is little reason to move down.
-Let's look at them individually.
+Let's look at them individually:

 This isn't the end.
 You haven't mastered the campus board yet.
 Not even close.
-In Part 3 of this discussion, we'll discuss plyometrics, which, for advanced climbers, is the real magic of the campus board.
+In Part III of this discussion, we'll discuss plyometrics, which, for advanced climbers, is the real magic of the campus board.